-SPECIALIST AREAS: Training health workers on breastfeeding, and development of technical and policy documents on infant feeding; Author of the book Helping Mothers to Breastfeed • Honorary Senior Lecturer, Centre for International Health and Development (CIHD), Institute of Child Health, London • Director of CIHD's course: Breastfeeding: Practice and Policy
+SPECIALIST AREAS: Training health workers on breastfeeding, and development of technical and policy documents on infant feeding; Author of the book Helping Mothers to Breastfeed Former WHO Medical Officer co-coordinating the development of infant feeding training courses for the Department of Child and Adolescent Health.
+Chairperson of the Steering Committee for the World Alliance for Breastfeeding Action (WABA).

-- Former WHO Medical Officer co-ordinating the development of infant feeding training courses for the Department of Child and Adolescent Health - Baby-Friendly Hospital Initiative Assessor; consultant to UNICEF on Baby-Friendly activities, and to the Emergency Nutrition Network (ENN) on infant feeding in emergencies Chairperson of the Steering Committee for the World Alliance for Breastfeeding Action (WABA). - The former BFPP course, now called the Infant Feeding: Practice and Policy Course (IFPP) has moved to the School of Nursing and Midwifery at the University of Brighton.
+Formerly Director of the course Breastfeeding Practice and Policy at the Institute of Child Health, UCL, London.